ImperialCollegeLondon/csml-reading-group/index.md

 We meet Fridays at 13:00 in Huxley 658.
 Suggested papers can be found [here](suggested-papers).

+To get the latest updates, sign up to the [mailing list](https://mailman.ic.ac.uk/mailman/listinfo/csml-reading-group).

 ## Schedule

 | Date          | Presenter     | Paper | Author(s) |